futtetennista/futtetennista.github.io/posts/haskell/2018-11-17-a-short-tale-of-lifted-functions.markdown

   undefined, called at <interactive>:10:53 in interactive:Ghci3
 ```

-If you are puzzled by that welcome to the club.
-If not, bravo: you have not
-being tricked by the nuances of the interaction of applicative functors and
-lazy functions.
-What's going on here?
-One of the awesome things about a purely
-functional language is that the way expressions are evaluated is simple, namely
-by using reduction rules so we can use those rules and understand why the
+What's going on?
+Let's apply the reduction rules to
-exception was thrown
+understand why the exception was thrown

 ```haskell
 -- definition of liftA2